princesinghtomar/Chess-Engine-AI-based-/README.md

 > Note: The Custom Board option is for debugging and not for playing.
 Don't select that.

++ In normal chess, user can undo the moves by pressing `z` key.
 + You will be prompted to enter inputs in the command line in two scenarios:
   + If a player has to promote it's pawn then the promoting piece type would be required to enter though terminal (Q/N/R/B).